ScriptedSnark/goldsrc-launcher/README.md

+# Work has been stopped here!
+Check [reGS](https://github.com/ScriptedSnark/reGS) for new updates...

 # GoldSrc Launcher

 GoldSrc-compatible launcher.
 Taken from [GoldSrcRebuild](https://github.com/Triang3l/GoldSourceRebuild) and modified as a project for VS2019 without CMake.
 Only x86 Debug/Release build.